Muncaster Mill railway station: Facilities

 There is a passenger shelter and disabled-access toilet at the station.
 There is a siding built into the platform surface, which was formerly used for storage of permanent way engineers' rolling stock, and by shuttle trains on Gala event days.
 However, the siding has since been disconnected from the main line, by the removal of the points.

-Although previously staffed by a station master, the station (in common with all intermediate stops on the railway) is now unmanned, with trains stopping by request.
+Although previously staffed by a station master, the station (in common with all intermediate stops on the railway) is now unstaffed, with trains stopping by request.

 Accessibility

 The platform is not long enough to accommodate step-free access to the disabled carriages, which are normally located towards the eastern end of each train set, on both the eastbound and westbound journeys.

+Muncaster Mill

+Muncaster water mill ground wholemeal flour up until the end of World War I but government legislation made this uneconomic so it turned to crushing grain for cattle feed.
+It ceased operation in 1961.
+The Ravenglass and Eskdale Railway Company purchased the mill in 1975 and had it restored to working order as a tourist attraction.